VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Trim timestamps for InfluxDB line protocol data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
+  -internStringCacheExpireDuration duration
+     The expire duration for caches for interned strings.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
+  -internStringDisableCache
+     Whether to disable caches for interned strings.
+This may reduce memory usage at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
      The maximum length for strings to intern.
 Lower limit may save memory at the cost of higher CPU usage.
-See https://en.wikipedia.org/wiki/String_interning (default 500)
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int